avntrr/relational_database/README.md

 `output`:
 ![image](https://user-images.githubusercontent.com/54851225/232663034-12d73885-d4ac-4ac0-9f18-05f43bd582f5.png)

 __2.5.
-Show the closest used car based on a city ID, the closest distance is calculated based on latitude and longitude__ To find the closest car with city ID 3173:
+Show the closest used car based on a city ID, the closest distance is calculated based on latitude and longitude.__
+To find the closest car with city ID 3173:

 ```sql